-5.4.6.
-Estimation of uncertainty.
-Sensory analyses are a category of test which do not permit strict, specifically for determining and checking robust statistics (COI/T.20/Doc.
+5.4.7.
+Control of data.
+Data are controlled using a spreadsheet or other statistical method constructed specifically for determining and checking robust statistics (COI/T.20/Doc.
 No 15).
 The data are monitored by the panel leader who is trained as necessary for this purpose.
 The panel leader may decide to repeat the test or to approve and sign it, so authorising and releasing the test report.